kentico-ericd/xperience-core-breadcrumbs/README.md

 ## Adding breadcrumbs to views

 You can also [add the widget directly to any view](https://docs.xperience.io/developing-websites/developing-xperience-applications-using-asp-net-core/page-builder-development-in-asp-net-core/rendering-widgets-directly-in-asp-net-core), such as the main **_Layout.cshtml**.
-The code varies depending on whether you used the optional dependency injection.
+The code varies depending on whether you used the optional [dependency injection](#registering-the-widget-via-dependency-injection) .

 ### If you are using the DI approach